omikolaj/atlas/README.md

 ## Blog

-I wrote a blog about this project you can find it www.omiko.co/blog/sinatra-project-and-deployment-to-heroku
+I wrote a blog about this project you can find it at www.omiko.co/blog/sinatra-project-and-deployment-to-heroku

 ## Usage